 Deliver the Perfect Presentation: How to Print a PowerPoint With NotesFeb 09, 2022

 Delivering the perfect presentation is no easy task.
-The stress of speaking in front of a room full of your peers, or even worse, strangers, can be very daunting.
+Speaking in front of a room full of peers or strangers can be daunting.

-Suddenly you can find yourself standing up with your PowerPoint presentation on the screen behind you, and you don't have a clue what to say.
+Suddenly you can find yourself standing up with your PowerPoint presentation on the screen behind you, and you don't know what to say.

 Why are Notes Pages so Important?

 That is why the notes page is an essential tool for you to use.
-Notes pages are often woeful under-utilized, with some people not aware that the notes pages exist.
+Notes pages are often woefully under-utilized, with some unaware that the notes pages exist.

 Despite its lack of popularity, the notes pages of any PowerPoint presentation are an excellent way to add additional information to PowerPoint slides without overloading the PowerPoint presentation with too much information.

 A well-done PowerPoint presentation with notes will offer the viewers a perfect blend of beautiful slides and detailed notes pages.

 I will explain the step-by-step process you can take to ensure that you print off your notes page perfectly and match up with your PowerPoint presentation.